Neutral country: Armed neutrality

 The term derives from the historic maritime neutrality of the First League of Armed Neutrality of the Nordic countries and Russia under the leadership of Catherine the Great, which was invented in the late 18th century but has since been used only to refer to countries' neutralities.
 Sweden and Switzerland are independently of each other famed for their armed neutralities, which they maintained throughout both World War I and World War II.
 The Swiss and the Swedes each have a long history of neutrality: they have not been in a state of war internationally since 1815 and 1814, respectively.
 Switzerland continues to pursue, however, an active foreign policy and is frequently involved in peace-building processes around the world.
 According to Edwin Reischauer, "To be neutral you must be ready to be highly militarized, like Switzerland or Sweden."
+Sweden ended its policy of neutrality when it joined NATO in 2024.

-In contrast, other neutral states may abandon military power (examples of states doing this include Costa Rica and Liechtenstein) or reduce it, but rather uses it for the express purpose of home defense and the maintenance of its neutrality.
-But the lack of a military does not result in neutrality as countries such as Iceland replaced a standing military with a military guarantee from a stronger power.
+In contrast, some neutral states may heavily reduce their military and use it for the express purpose of home defense and the maintenance of their neutrality, while other neutral states may abandon military power altogether (examples of states doing this include Liechtenstein).
+However, the lack of a military does not always result in neutrality: Countries such as Costa Rica and Iceland replaced their standing army with a military guarantee from a stronger power or participation in a mutual defense pact (under TIAR and NATO respectively).